huzcodes/huzcodes.Endpoints/README.md

 # huzcodes.Endpoints

-huzcodes.Endpointsis is a C# .NET 8 package designed to facilitate the implementation of the REPR design pattern.
+huzcodes.Endpoints is a C# .NET 8 package designed to facilitate the implementation of the REPR design pattern.
 It provides four abstract classes for creating endpoints, two without authorization ('**EndpointsSync**' and '**EndpointsAsync**'), and two with authorization ('**AuthorizedEndpointsSync**' and '**AuthorizedEndpointsAsync**').
 These classes offer a structured approach to defining endpoints, handling requests and responses, and integrating authorization using JWT tokens.

 The package includes several features to simplify endpoint development, including support for: